gomags/text-based-speaker-classification/README.md

 # text-based-speaker-classification

 ## Folder Structure
-- main.py: Contains the code to run all the model built in this work
+- main.py: Contains the code to run the binary classifier and multi classfier models built in this work
 - data : contains All_Seasons.csv with all utterances and characters from the Shourt Park TV show

 ### Problem Statement